ayadaziz/Databricks_Ecom_Repo/README.md

 ### Nature of the Crisis

-The core issue was not poor code quality, but a **platform-level scalability limitation**.
+The issue was not poor code quality, but a **platform-level scalability limitation**.

-AtoZ relied on **Python-based ETL pipelines** running across fragmented AWS services (Lambda, Glue, EC2).
-As data volumes grew, these pipelines struggled to process large datasets efficiently, becoming a major bottleneck for analytics and reporting.
+AtoZ relied on **Python-based ETL pipelines** distributed across AWS services such as Lambda, Glue, and EC2.
+As data volumes grew, these pipelines struggled to handle large-scale transformations, becoming a bottleneck for analytics and reporting workloads.

 ### Business & Operational Impact

-The technical limitations had direct business consequences:
+The technical limitations led to tangible business consequences:

-- ❌ Frozen dashboards during peak usage
+- ❌ Dashboards freezing during peak usage
-- ⏱️ Delayed daily reports, blocking leadership decisions
+- ⏱️ Delayed daily reports impacting leadership decisions
-- 📉 Marketing teams unable to access prior-day performance data
+- 📉 Marketing teams unable to access prior-day data on time
-- 🛠️ High maintenance overhead due to scattered ETL logic
+- 🛠️ High maintenance overhead due to fragmented ETL logic
 - 💰 Limited cost transparency and inefficient scaling

-Leadership identified this as a **strategic data platform issue**, not a short-term engineering fix.
+Leadership identified this as a **strategic data platform problem**, not a short-term engineering issue.

 ---

 ## Pilot Objective

-Rather than performing a full migration, leadership approved a **pilot project** to validate Databricks against three key criteria:
+Instead of a full migration, leadership approved a **controlled pilot project** to validate Databricks against three success criteria:

 1. **Performance**
    Distributed Spark processing must outperform legacy Python ETL jobs.

 2. **Adoption**
-   The platform must be intuitive enough for engineers and analysts to onboard quickly.
+   The platform should be intuitive enough for engineers and analysts to onboard quickly.

 3. **Roadmap Alignment**
    The solution must be:
    - Scalable (supporting any data volume)
-   - Agile (easy infrastructure upgrades/downgrades)
+   - Agile (easy infrastructure upgrades or downgrades)
    - Unified (data engineering, analytics, and AI in one workspace)

 ---